How to travel as a student for FREE (or nearly free)

 In this blog post, I will teach you how to travel as a student for FREE (or nearly free).

 Plot twist: My university years have been some of my most travelled!
-In the last 3 years of my PhD program, I travelled to 21 countries!
+During the 4 years of doing my PhD program, I travelled to 21 countries!

-Through my 10 years of post-secondary education, I have learned that there are SO many opportunities to get financial assistance to travel internationally as a student!
+Through my 10 years of post-secondary education, I have learned that there are SO many opportunities to get funding to travel internationally as a student!
 I want you to take advantage of them so I’ve compiled this resource, on how to travel as a student for free.

 How to travel as a student for free (or nearly free)